What Does “Terminate Parental Rights” Mean?

 If the situation fits into one of the scenarios as described above, the first step is to contact an experienced family lawyer.
 Seeking a sole decision-making order is a highly complex legal proceeding.
 The lawyer can help you determine the best approach for your case, what evidence needs to be collected (whether it involves the child being abused or neglected), and potentially reach out to experts or eyewitnesses to corroborate the accusations.

-The lawyer can also help you understand what the courts look for and expect to see if they’re going consider awarding sole decision-making.
+The lawyer can also help you understand what the courts look for and expect to see if they’re going to consider awarding sole decision-making.

 Then, the applicant will fill out an application for the jurisdiction where the child lives.
 This application will include the basics of whose decision-making is being terminated and the reasons why.